zwave-js/zwave-js-server/README.md

 `zwave-js-server` supports all of the controller methods listed in the [Z-Wave JS documentation](https://zwave-js.github.io/node-zwave-js/#/api/controller?id=controller-methods). `zwave-js-server` uses [snake casing](https://en.wikipedia.org/wiki/Snake_case) for commands and prefixes every controller command with `controller.`, so `beginInclusion` is called using the `controller.begin_inclusion` command.

+> NOTE: For the most part, `controller` commands have the same inputs as documented in the Z-Wave JS documentation.
+The two exceptions are `controller.begin_inclusion` and `controller.provision_smart_start_node`; in addition to the input types that are documented, these commands will also accept the QR code string directly and will convert the string to a `QRProvisioningInformation` object automatically.

 ### Node level commands

 #### [Set value on a node](https://zwave-js.github.io/node-zwave-js/#/api/node?id=setvalue)